On this page:

 Our goal is to help you get back to work as quickly as possible by providing tools to explore your interests, access to high value skills training, and referrals to quality jobs with Texas employers.

 The first step to take part in this initiative is to update your WorkInTexas.com account.
 WorkInTexas.com is a powerful online job matching and workforce services system.
-If you do not have a WorkInTexas.com account, use the ‘quick registration’ at MyTxCareer.com.

 If you need help accessing WorkInTexas.com or updating your account, contact your local Workforce Solutions office.
 To find the local workforce office nearest you, visit our Workforce Solutions Directory.